 Antibiotics oral or topical antibiotic creams are prescribed for bacterial infections.
 Fungal infections are treated with topical antifungal creams.
 Steroid creams are often prescribed to reduce the severity of symptoms.

-The condition usually improves within a few days of treatment, but you may have to complete the full treatment course to avoid recurrence.
+The condition usually improves within three to five days of treatment, but you may have to complete the full treatment course to avoid recurrence (14).

 2. Balanitis surgery